Go to the Students section

 To log in you will need:

-Details of the passport or BRP card you used to in your Graduate route visa application
+Details of the passport or BRP card you used to apply for your Graduate route visa application

 Your date of birth